microsoft/vscode-docs/docs/remote/ssh.md

 VS Code runs extensions in one of two places: locally on the UI / client side, or remotely on the SSH host.
 While extensions that affect the VS Code UI, like themes and snippets, are installed locally, most extensions will reside on the SSH host.
 This ensures you have smooth experience and allows you to install any needed extensions for a given workspace on an SSH host from your local machine.
 This way, you can pick up exactly where you left off, from a different machine complete with your extensions.

-If you search for and install an extension in the Extensions view, it will automatically be installed in the correct location.
-Once installed, you can tell where an extension is installed based on the category it is in.
+If you install an extension from the Extensions view, it will automatically be installed in the correct location.
+Once installed, you can tell where an extension is installed based on the category grouping.
 There will be a category for your remote SSH host and a **Local - Installed** category.

 ![Workspace Extension Category](images/ssh/ssh-installed-remote-indicator.png)

 ![Local Extension Category](images/common/local-installed-extensions.png)

-> **Note:** If you are an extension author and find that your extension is not working properly or installs in the wrong place, see the article on [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.
+> **Note:** If you are an extension author and find that your extension is not working properly or installs in the wrong place, see [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.

 Local extensions that actually need to run remotely will appear **Disabled** in the **Local - Installed** category.
-You can click the **Install** button on any of them you want to install on your remote host.
+You can click the **Install** button to install an extension on your remote host.

 ![Disabled Extensions w/Install Button](images/ssh/ssh-disabled-extensions.png)